Starbucks Faces Boycott Calls As It Bans 'Black Lives Matter' Related Apparel At Work

 Starbucks bans employees from wearing religion- or politics-related accessories, but employees noted that the company allows, and encourages, LGBTQ+ inclusion and pride-related symbolism.

-"Starbucks LGBTQ+ partners wear LGBTQ+ pins and shirts, that also could incite and create violent experiences amongst partners and customers," Benson, a black transgender employee at the company, told Buzzfeed.
+"Starbucks LGBTQ+ partners wear LGBTQ+ pins and shirts, that also could incite and create violent experiences amongst partners and customers," Benson, a black transgender employee at the company told Buzzfeed.

 "We have partners who experienced harassment and transphobia/homophobia for wearing their pins and shirts, and Starbucks still stands behind them."